-H2 series refers to materials, which have been cold-worked to a higher degree, than it would have to be given to the strength properties, and then reduce this "extra" strength captured by partial annealing.
-With increasing degree autofrettage second digit increases from 2 by 8 similar to pure cold-worked condition: Н22, H24, N26 and N28.
+H2 series refers to materials, which have been hardened by cold deformation to a higher degree, than it is necessary for the given strength properties, and then reduce this "extra" strength with the help of partial annealing.
+With increasing degree autofrettage second digit increases from 2 to 8 similar to purely hard-worked states: H22, H24, N26 and N28.

-Series Н3 - states with autofrettage and stabilizing treatment: Н32, N34, H36 and N38.
+Series H3 - states with work hardening and stabilizing annealing.
+H32, N34, H36 and N38.
 This series of conditions only apply for aluminum-magnesium alloys - 5xxx series alloys.
 The thing is, These alloys for some time in the cold-worked condition may lose, peening achieved strength properties, due to the natural aging mechanism. therefore, if the strength properties of stability is important, they are often heated to moderate temperatures, for example, 220 ° C, to complete the process of aging, thus somewhat reduced strength, but increase the flexibility and, thereby, provide subsequent mechanical stability and performance properties.

 Cold deformation and varnishing – H4 series

 H4 Series is used for work-hardened products with additional lacquered surface. for instance, in the manufacture of covers beer cans apply thick tape 0,26 mm aluminum alloy 5182 able to H48 – fully strain-hardened and lacquered.